aoliveiramagalhaes/aoliveiramagalhaes/README.md

 🌱 Last year, I decided to make a switch to Product Management in tech.
 I have done a lot of courses, from coding, product, and UX.
 I'm focusing on Product Management, but I wanted an immersion in all tech fronts.
 I recently became a **Certified Scrum Product Owner** :trophy:

-I decided to create my portfolio to practice what I learn in bootcamps and webinars, and I'm very proud of my work!
+I decided to build my portfolio to practice what I learn in bootcamps and webinars, and I'm very proud of my work!

 You can find more details about my experience and skills in my portfolio.